slebetman/freeflight-logbook/plugins/cordova-plugin-dialogs/README.md

 - Amazon Fire OS
 - Android
 - BlackBerry 10
+- Browser
 - Firefox OS
 - iOS
 - Tizen
 - Windows Phone 7 and 8
 - Windows 8
 - Windows

+### Android Quirks

+- Android supports a maximum of three buttons, and ignores any more than that.

 ### Windows Phone 7 and 8 Quirks